Vedantspit/revenue-temperature/README.md

-A temperature revenue system created using Linear regression based model.
+A temperature revenue system created using Linear regression based model.<br>
 Gives the estimated revenue which will be generated at a given temperature i.e based on the season .
 ![image](https://user-images.githubusercontent.com/116967222/231946063-23999bca-ae04-4c95-9421-50df27bc11e4.png)